Baking and Pastry Culinary Arts Programs

 Depending on where you want to work, the school you attend may take on a great deal of importance to your employer.
 Your passion and perseverance will take you a long way, but resume credentials that include Certificates and Degrees from reputable cooking schools give you mobility in the kitchen.
 Some schools are better prepared for exposing you to creative pastry arts techniques than others.
 They have proven career curriculums and noted bakers on staff to drive points home.
 Other schools indoctrinate students into the baking craft with the most basic instruction, then place them in working kitchens as soon as possible.
 The culinary industry promotes from within, but the more specialized your niche is, the more important it becomes to have proper instruction early on.

 Studying abroad may provide better opportunities for education in the pastry field.
 Working with accomplished pastry pros is a valuable part of any education, so internships and apprenticeships with European master bakers can be beneficial to your career.
 You may find, when applying for certain positions, that even a simple French Pastry Arts certificate from a renowned institution opens more doors than an Associate’s Degree in Pastry Arts from a lesser known American school.
+Whatever educational option you choose will teach you more about the field and help you explore if it is a great fit for you.

 Certificates and Diplomas